open-policy-agent/contrib/pam_opa/pam/README.md

 auth required /lib/security/pam_opa.so url=http://opa:8181 authz_endpoint=/v1/data/sshd/authz display_endpoint=/v1/data/display pull_endpoint=/v1/data/pull log_level=debug
 ```

+**Warning:** Once this PAM module is configured, OPA must be responsive and configured with the appropriate policies or commands configured to use the OPA PAM module will fail.
+The example above blocks using `sudo` unless the endpoint `http://opa:8181/v1/data/sshd/authz` returns the expected response, which would prevent removing the module with a non-root account since `/etc/pam.d/sudo` requires admin privileges to edit.
+In such a situation, load a policy that sets `allow := true` into OPA using its [policies management APIs](https://www.openpolicyagent.org/docs/latest/rest-api/#create-or-update-a-policy).

 ## Configuration

 This section breaks down the different pieces in the PAM config `/etc/pam.d/sudo` example from above.